JeffVenancius/mtml/README.md

         'begining and you'll be ready to go.
 Want to actually render ' at the begining?
 Just write '' instead of '.

         ifYouDontWannaCloseATag justDont="put_the_:_at_the_end"

-        You don't need to put all tag parameters into a single line either, as long as you DON'T put ' at the begining, You'll be ready to go - Disclaimer: writing like this will transform new lines into spaces, don't want that? same old \ .

 ```

 Now, let's compare this example with what it would be with <> notations (and some comments in (())double parenthesis):